versionone/openAgile/VersionOne/Ceremonies/Retrospective.md

 * Then, we individually reflect on the previous retrospective by reading the notes for 2 minutes. **No verbal discussion is allowed at this time**.
 * Next, reset Online-Stopwatch to 5 minutes, and individually type up 3 to 5 observations for the following question:
     * **What did we do well and what did we learn, that if we don’t discuss we might forget?**
-* After the 5 minutes is up, we take turns pasting our notes into the Google doc, discuss them further with others if desired.
+* After the 5 minutes is up, we take turns pasting our notes into the Google doc and discuss them further with others if desired.
-* Then, we repeat the process for this question
+* Then, we repeat the process for this question:
     * **What should we do differently next time?**
-* When it's your turn to put your notes into the document, try to group your items with other like items that already exist
+* *When it's your turn to put your notes into the document, try to group your items with other like items that already exist.*
 * Finally, reflecting on the assembled notes and conversation, we ask:
     * **What is one thing we can, as a team, commit to improving during the next two weeks?**
+* Save the Google doc, and change the openAgile channel topic to the team's agreed improvement goal.

 # Where?
 How We Get Together